 Whether you’re a fan of potatoes O’Brien or simply need to add some extra veggies to your breakfast, these air fried breakfast potatoes and peppers are the move.
 It makes a big batch so you can feed the whole crew or use it as a breakfast meal prep recipe.

 For a tip on how to reheat potatoes in an air fryer, I like to go at a lower temperature like 300ºF for 8-10 minutes.
 This reheats the potatoes all the way through without burning the exterior.

 This recipe is perfect for elevating your next Taco Tuesday.
-You can serve them as a side dish to something like my baked beef tacos or pork tenderloin carnitas, or you can serve them on their own with a little fat free Greek yogurt.
+You can serve them as a side dish to something like my baked beef tacos or Mexican shredded chicken, or you can serve them on their own with a little fat free Greek yogurt.
 Either way, they’ll be a hit.

 If I had to choose a favorite recipe from this guide, these Greek lemon potatoes would certainly be in the running.
 They’re just SO flavorful.
 And to make them even better, you can easily add chicken, but we’ll get to that recipe in a second.